cabart/bt-cc-model-code/documentation/emulab_experiment.md

 5. Get data from experiment using scp
     - save all data in results/\<config-name\>/emulab_experiments/...
 6. Shutdown hardware (or repeat for multiple experiments)

-Program code:

-1. Generate config for all experiments and all possible parameter configurations
-2. Create emulab topology for all experiments -> limitations are stricter than for minilab experiments
-    - different number of senders is critical
-    - link capacity has to be set to maximum
-    - set link latency at start of individual experiment (same for multiple runs of same configuration)

 ## Folder Structures